jas0ndiamond/nssk-data/setup/README.md

 # NSSK Database Setup

-Stand up and configure a MySQL database in a docker container to house NSSK data.
+Stand up and configure a MySQL database in a docker container to store and serve NSSK data.

 ---